Understanding loss of density

 Unfortunately, it’s not just skin that ages, hair ages too.
 What are the sign of hair ageing?
 Loss of density or thickness.

 In both men and women, hair changes over time.
-With age, your hair can lose density and thickness, and your scalp becomes weak.
+With age, your hair can lose density and thickness.

 The physiology of hair ageing